 All stitching is done by hand, utilizing a technique called Saddle Stitching, which gives each finished project added Strength and Character, Designed to give " A Lifetime of Service " Created to be “ Dear To Your Heart ! ”

 Small scars sometime visible in the leather, are exactly that an unavoidable record of the history of the hide, which makes each Leather Project Unique .

 My Artwork is based on People, Places and Things that have happened in my life, both my Art & Leatherwork like myself, is a ( Work In Progress ) and I strive to improve each day, not only myself, but all that I do.

 In 2017, I was asked by Jack Hinshelwood, Executive Director of The Crooked Road, to create a painting to be used as the Cover for the 2018 Mountains of Music Homecoming Program Guide.

-The theme " In The Key Of Blue " I chose to create a painting based on my memory of the " The Sue/ King Inn " which was once located in Bristol Virginia, a which provided entertainment, food and lodging, it was operated by a husband and wife team of extended family members, affectionately known to us as ( Aunt Sue and Uncle King )
+The theme " In The Key Of Blue " I chose to create a painting based on my memory of the " The Sue/ King Inn " which was once located in Bristol Virginia, that provided entertainment, food and lodging, and was operated by a husband and wife team of our extended family members, affectionately known to us as ( Aunt Sue and Uncle King )